hannobraun/caterpillar/capi/README.md

 - It will stay functional and stack-based.
 - No local variables.
 - Completely untyped.
-Every value is an integer (maybe 8 or 32 bits; we'll see).
+Every value is an 8-bit integer.

 Having no local variables doesn't help with understanding what's going on, but I hope that I can more than offset this with an early focus on tooling (see